muraliremod7/AndroidFiddle/broadcastreceiver.example/readme.md

 ###Create a Broadcastreceiver for Phone orientation.
 We are going to create a broadcastreceiver for when the user orientates the phone.
-Create another package called
+Create a class that looks like

 ```java